madara-tribe/ros_ps3_joy/README.md

 ## control on gazebo
-with pushing 0 buttun(selsect button), use for rotate and use for move ahead or back
+with pushing 0-buttun(selsect button), use 1-button for rotate and use 2-button for move ahead or back
 # References
 ・[ros_lecture](https://github.com/project-srs/ros_lecture)